 First things first.
 How much does traveling in Stockholm really cost?

 The reality is that your fears of $10 beers and $60 dorm rooms do have some validity.
-There is no getting around the fact that aspects of backpacking in Stockholm can be outrageously expensive.
+There is no getting around the fact that aspects of backpacking in Sweden can be outrageously expensive.

 Stockholm does have its touristy neighborhoods, but I can say with confidence that Stockholm also receives a fraction of the traffic as for example Paris or Rome does, which makes it less prone to extreme tourist-season prices.

 That said, prices and limited availability of budget accommodation reach their peak in the relatively warm summer months.
 This is when Stockholm enjoys its best weather window and thus is the most popular time to visit.

 A minimum backpacker budget for Stockholm is around $50 – 60 USD/day.
 With that sort of budget, you can book a hostel dorm bed, cook several of your own meals with store-bought groceries, eat out once at a cheap place, buy a beer or two from the supermarket, and still have some leftover for a museum or public transport pass.

 A true (and possible) Broke Backpacker budget for Stockholm is around $30-40 USD a day.
-To keep costs that low, however, you would need to employ Couchsurfing, cook most if not all of your own meals, not go to any expensive museums, and seriously limit your booze intake, to roughly one (store bought) beer a day.
+To keep costs that low, however, you would need to employ Couchsurfing, cook most if not all of your own meals, not go to any expensive museums, and seriously limit your booze intake, to roughly one (store-bought) beer a day.
 But let’s be honest, is there really much point in traveling like this?

 A backpacker with a little bit more cash to spend can enjoy Stockholm and everything it has to offer on about $100/day.
 This budget would include a hostel dorm bed, public transport, museum entrance fees, a few restaurant meals, happy hour drinks, and so on.